tlvaldepena/vectorsurv.org/_docs/settings/account-preferences.md

 gateway-url: https://gateway.vectorsurv.org/core/ppf/preference
 ---

-Use this page to customize the CalSurv Gateway displays and exports data.
+Use this page to customize the VectorSurv Gateway displays and exports data.

 ## Data Format